Prajwal-rp/News-Headline-Summarization-Text-summarization-/README.md

 We are using a news data set to generate headlines.
 The data set consists of text and headlines for more than 3000 records.

+The EDA for the data will be found in T5_Summarization.ipynb

 # Approach:
 There are two main ways to summarize text in NLP: